RosbettyGomez/DOM-I/README.md

 * [ ] Remember to update the src attributes on images

 ## Task 3: Add new content
-* [ ] Change the color of the navigation text to be green.
+* [ x] Change the color of the navigation text to be green.
 * [ ] Utilize `.appendChild()` and `.prepend()` to add two new items to the navigation system.
 You can call them whatever you want.
 * [ ] Check your work by looking at the [original html](original.html) in the browser